BlackNnja/Telegram-Forward-Script/README.md

 ### 1. Removing Specific Tags

 By default, the script removes all tags (words starting with `@`) from the messages.
 You can customize this behavior to exclude specific usernames or tags.

+change the username to filter on line 76